ChesaDavid/CalculatorApp/README.md

 This Calculator App is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.

 # Contact
-For any inquiries or feedback, please contact the maintainers at david.chesa.it@gmail.com .
+For any inquiries or feedback, please contact the administrator at david.chesa.it@gmail.com .

 **Thank you for using the Calculator App!
 Happy calculating!**

+# For those how want to help
+ The project needs help at making a:
+ -Memory store for the calculations made
+ -An Invalid Syntax error to work (at the moment it does not) This new features will be incorporated in the cersion 2.0 of the calculator app

+This project was been made for the CV mainly for University and work interviews